 By Lee Foster

-In the 1870s, Burbank started his work on a four-acre plot in Santa Rosa and expanded to another 18 acres near Sebastopol.
+In the 1870s, Burbank started his work on a four-acre plot in Santa Rosa.
+Later he expanded to another 18 acres near Sebastopol.
 Today the first place to visit is his home and the adjacent gardens in Santa Rosa.
 Burbank’s legacy is immense.
-Only a small part of it is his “Burbank potato,” said to be the cultivar basis of the famous “Idaho potato” of today.
-This alone is a matter of some consequence in a country where the average person is said to consume 142 pounds of potatoes per year.
+Only a small part of it is due to his Burbank potato.
+But that hybrid was the basis of the famous “Idaho potato” of today.
+And Americans eat a lot of spuds.
+The average person is said to consume 142 pounds of potatoes per year.

-Burbank’s Home is a Greek Revival house where Burbank lived starting in 1884.
-His widow Elizabeth lived here until her death in 1977.
-The Greenhouse was designed and built by Burbank in 1889 and includes a re-creation of his office with many of his garden tools.
+Burbank’s Home is a Greek Revival house.
+He started living there in 1884.
+His widow Elizabeth stayed on until her death in 1977.
+The Greenhouse was designed and built by Burbank in 1889.
+It includes a re-creation of his office with many of his garden tools.
 The Carriage House has more exhibits about the ongoing impact of Burbank’s life work.

-He was an enthusiast about the Sonoma region for agriculture.
+In addition, he was an enthusiast about the Sonoma region for agriculture.

 “I firmly believe,” he wrote in 1875, “from what I have seen, that this is the chosen spot of all this earth as far as Nature is concerned.”

 Santa Rosa is a main stop on Highway 101 going north from San Francisco.
 The Sonoma County Farm Trails Map & Guide carries you to the far reaches of the region.

 The Luther Burbank Home and Gardens is at the corner of Santa Rosa and Sonoma Avenues in Santa Rosa, 204 Santa Rosa Ave.; 707/524-5445; www.lutherburbank.org.
 The Farm Trails map is available online and it also has its own website www.farmtrails.org.

 You can see the Luther Burbank Home any time of the year.
 However, from April 1 to October 31 the house is open for tours, led by volunteers every day except Monday.
 In May there is a Mother’s Day Plant Sale.
 A Holiday Open House occurs the first weekend in December.

 The gourmet produce fields of Sonoma County are lush for a long growing season, from late spring to autumn, so any time of the agricultural year can be interesting for the Farm Trails tours.

 For a small, family-owned lodging in Santa Rosa a good choice is Hotel La Rose (308 Wilson St., Santa Rosa; 707/579-3200; www.hotellarose.com).
 Hotel La Rose is the only Sonoma County hotel to be listed with the National Trust Historic Hotels of America.
 The hotel is in the interesting Railroad Square area a few blocks from Burbank’s house.
 Opposite the hotel is a California Welcome Center, a good place to drop in for information of travel in Sonoma County and around California.

 In keeping with the historic Railroad Square theme in the blocks close to the Luther Burbank house, an interesting restaurant choice is the La Gare French Restaurant (208 Wilson St.; 707/528-4355; www.lagarerestaurant.com).
 You might start with the escargot and proceed to the veal escalope.
 La gare means “railway station” in French.
 Before or after a meal, you might enjoy strolling around the brick-building environs of the district, perhaps with a stop at the Whistlestop antique shop (130 Fourth St.) and pick up a mint-condition wrapped copy of a Life magazine issue from the 1940s.

 The overall visitor resource is Sonoma County Tourism (400 Aviation Blvd., Ste.
 500, Santa Rosa; 707/522-5800 or 800/576-6662; www.sonomacounty.com).
 Santa Rosa has its own tourism site at www.visitsantarosa.com.
 The California Welcome Center at Railroad Square is a convenient stop for all kinds of travel information and brochures.